MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 > [!IMPORTANT]
 > Version 1.0 Preview 1 and Preview 2 contain a critical bug.
 If you’ve already installed one of these previews, see [how to resolve the issue](preview-channel.md#important-issue-impacting-10-preview-1-and-preview-2).
 We recommend using version [1.0 Preview 3](preview-channel.md#version-10-preview-3-100-preview3) instead.

 Visual Studio should not be launched elevated.
-See https://github.com/microsoft/WindowsAppSDK/issues/567.
+For more information, see [Dynamic dependencies doesn't support elevation](https://github.com/microsoft/WindowsAppSDK/issues/567).

 ### [C++](#tab/cpp)